rajdyp/study-decks/docs/python/drill-down/fastapi/ultimate-fastapi-tutorial/part-07-database/app/crud/base.md

     1.  :man_raising_hand: I'm an annotation!
 I can contain `code`, __formatted text__, images, ... basically anything that can be expressed in Markdown.

+    2.  `Generic` is a feature from the typing module.
+        It allows us to create generic classes or functions that can work with different types while preserving type hints.
+        By using Generic, we can define classes or functions with type parameters that are only resolved when an instance or function call is made.
+        It is particularly useful for creating reusable and type-safe code that can operate on a variety of types.

+    3.  `TypeVar` is a generic type variable introduced in Python's typing module.
+        It is used to declare a placeholder for a type that will be specified later.
+        It allows us to create functions or classes that can work with different types without specifying the exact type until it is used.
+        TypeVar` can have an optional bound parameter, which restricts the type to a particular base class or type.